 Remark A.3 Einstein did it?
-The first hint that chaos is afoot in quantum mechanics was given in a note by A. Einstein [16].
+The first hint that chaos is afoot in quantum mechanics was given in a note by A. Einstein [A.22].
 The total discussion is a one sentence remark.
-Einstein being Einstein, this one sentence has been deemed sufficient to give him the credit for being the pioneer of quantum chaos [17, 18].
-We asked about the paper two people from that era, Sir Rudolf Peierls and Abraham Pais, and both knew nothing about the 1917 article.
-However, Theo Geisel has unearthed a reference that shows that in early 20s Born did have a study group meeting in his house that studied Poincaré's Méchanique Céleste [19].
-In 1954 Fritz Reiche, who had previously followed Einstein as professor of physics in Wroclaw (??), pointed out to J.B.
-Keller that Keller's geometrical semiclassical quantization was anticipated by the long forgotten paper by A. Einstein [16].
-In this way an important paper written by the physicist who at the time was the president of German Physical Society, and the most famous scientist of his time, came to be referred to for the first time by Keller [19], 41 years later.
+Einstein being Einstein, this one sentence has been deemed sufficient to give him the credit for being the pioneer of quantum chaos [A.28, A.29].
+We asked about the paper two people from that era, Sir Rudolf Peierls and Abraham Pais; neither had any recollection of the 1917 article.
+However, Theo Geisel has unearthed a reference that shows that in early 20s Born did have a study group meeting in his house that studied Poincaré's Méchanique Céleste [1.22].
+In 1954 Fritz Reiche, who had previously followed Einstein as professor of physics in Breslau (now Wroclaw, Poland), pointed out to J.B.
+Keller that Keller's geometrical semiclassical quantization was anticipated by the long forgotten paper by A. Einstein [A.22].
+In this way an important paper written by the physicist who at the time was the president of German Physical Society, and the most famous scientist of his time, came to be referred to for the first time by Keller [A.30], 41 years later.
 But before Ian Percival included the topological phase, and Wintgen and students recycled the Helium atom, knowing Méchanique Céleste was not enough to complete Bohr's original program.